edgeworx/docs/content/en/docs/ai/darcy-explorer.md

 ---
-title: "Building your Darcy AI application"
+title: "Darcy AI Explorer Guide"
 weight: 130
-link_title: "Build"
+linkTitle: "AI Explorer"
 ---
-# Darcy AI Explorer Guide

 The Darcy AI Explorer application is a great way to experience Darcy for the first time.
 This sample application is rich in features so you can get a sense for what Darcy provides you as a developer.